-Early menopause may be induced by medical treatments or, as a side effect of them.
-However, some women may experience early menopause due to unexplained factors.
+Early menopause may result from medical treatments or, as a side effect of them.
+However, some people may experience early menopause due to unexplained factors.

 Both medical treatments and other factors can result in early menopause.
 Some of the most common causes of early menopause include:

-When a woman experiences early menopause that is not a result of medical intervention, this condition is known as primary ovarian insufficiency.
+When a person experiences early menopause that is not a result of medical intervention, this condition is known as primary ovarian insufficiency.

-Menopause and the associated changes in hormones cause a number of symptoms in a woman.
-Hot flashes may be temporary, but there are other long-term effects that can impact on a woman’s life and health.
+Menopause and its hormonal changes cause several symptoms.
+Hot flashes may be temporary, but other long-term effects can impact life and health.

-Going through early menopause at a young age can affect a woman’s childbearing years.
-As a result, she will not be able to get pregnant.
-This can have a far-reaching, psychological impact.
+Going through early menopause at a young age can affect a person’s childbearing years.
+As a result, they will not be able to get pregnant.
+This can have a far-reaching psychological impact.